BrunoQuaresma/blog/content/blog/quick-introduction-to-jwt-using-javascript/index.md

 }
 ```

-*Sending the sign in request and getting the token*
+*SPA - Sending the sign in request and getting the token*

 ```javascript
 import axios from 'axios'